Liu I-chou

-Liu I-chou (劉義周 (Liú Yìzhōu)) is a Taiwanese politician.
+Liu I-chou (劉義周 (Liú Yìzhōu)) is a Taiwanese lawyer and political scientist.
 He was the acting chairperson and subsequently the chairperson of the Central Election Commission (CEC) of the Republic of China since 1 August 2014 until 3 November 2017.

 Education

-Liu obtained his bachelor's and master's degrees in law from National Chengchi University in 1973 and 1977, respectively.
-He then obtained his doctoral degree in political science from University of Michigan in the United States in 1990.
+Liu graduated from National Chengchi University with a bachelor's degree and a master's degree in law in 1973 and 1977, respectively.
+He completed doctoral studies in the United States, earning his Ph.D. in political science from the University of Michigan in 1990 under political science professors Gregory B. Markus and Samuel J. Eldersveld.
+His doctoral dissertation, completed at the Rackham Graduate School, was titled, "The electoral effect of social context control on voters: The case of Taipei, Taiwan".

 Central Election Commission

 Liu served as the vice chairperson of the CEC from 2009 until 2014, when he became the acting chairperson of the commission after the former chairperson, Chang Po-ya, resigned from the position to take the position of the president of Control Yuan.
 He was then officially appointed as the chairperson on 29 January 2015.